About Us

 What is BRI Monitor?

-BRI Monitor is a collaborative effort by five civil society organizations in Southeast Asia and the Pacific—the Institute for Democracy and Economic Affairs (IDEAS) of Malaysia, Stratbase Albert Del Rosario Institute (ADRi) of the Philippines, Sandhi Governance Institute (SGI) of Myanmar, the Institute of National Affairs (INA) of Papua New Guinea, and the Future Forum of Cambodia—to promote transparency and accountability in major infrastructure projects funded through the Belt and Road Initiative (BRI).
+BRI Monitor partners include eight civil society organizations in Southeast Asia, the Pacific, Central Asia, and Africa—the Institute for Democracy and Economic Affairs (IDEAS) of Malaysia, Stratbase Albert Del Rosario Institute (ADRi) of the Philippines, Sandhi Governance Institute (SGI) of Myanmar, the Institute of National Affairs (INA) of Papua New Guinea, Future Forum of Cambodia, the Central Asian Development Institute (CADI), the Centre for Journalism Innovation and Development (CJID) in Nigeria, and the Ghana Integrity Initiative (GII).

 BRI Monitor is supported by the Center for International Private Enterprise (CIPE).

-BRI Monitor’s qualitative research aims to provide insight into the governance of Belt and Road Initiatives (BRI) in Southeast Asia and the Pacific and inform policy advocacy within and across countries in the region.
-Using selected cases, researchers embark on three research steps to understand the projects and uncover governance gaps in the region’s BRI projects: describing the nature of the project, evaluating the level of transparency, and understanding the governance gaps.
+BRI Monitor’s qualitative research aims to provide insight into the governance of Belt and Road Initiatives (BRI) fro Southeast Asia and the Pacific to Africa, and inform policy advocacy within and across countries in the region.

 Project Narrative